On this page:

 - establish a service, or

-A council that oversees or operates an outside school hours care (OSHC) or kindergarten service must:
+A school council that oversees or operates an outside school hours care (OSHC) or kindergarten service must:

 The school council has responsibility for approving school-level parent payment arrangements.
-Parent Payment arrangements include payment requests to parents for items and activities, financial support options for parents experiencing financial hardship and payment methods.
+Parent payment arrangements include all requests for voluntary contributions, payment requests for extra-curricular items and activities, financial support options for parents experiencing financial hardship and payment methods.

-- School principals are responsible for operational school policies, procedures and decisions.
-There are a small number of policies that must be developed and approved by the school council because of legal or Department policy requirements (for example, student dress codes, parent payment policies and finance policies).
+School principals are responsible for operational school policies, procedures and decisions.
+There are a small number of policies that must be developed and approved by the school council because of legal or department policy requirements (for example, student dress codes).

-The School Policy Templates (login required) is a resource for principals, school council presidents and school staff.
+The School Policy Templates Portal (staff login is a resource for principals, school council presidents and school staff.
 The portal provides policy templates for Victorian government schools to download and modify to suit local needs and priorities.

 For the majority of schools, the school council is involved in the principal selection process.
 For further information refer to Principal Selection.